eklem/nrk-sapmi-crawler/README.md

   file: './lib/list.southSami.json'
 }

-// To change user-agent for the crawler
-// fetchOptions['user-agent'] = 'name of crawler/version - comment (i.e. contact-info)'

 // Bringing it all together, fetching URL and reading file, and if new content -> merging arrays and writing Promise.all([getList(southSami.url, fetchOptions), readIfExists(southSami.file).catch(e => e)]) .then((data) => {